InSpatio-WorldFM: An Open-Source Real-Time Generative Frame Model: Evaluation

 As illustrated in Fig.~\ref{fig:results0}, each example consists of a reference image alongside a sequence of 10 frames rendered from different camera viewpoints.
 The fundamental frame model exhibits strong multi-view coherence, maintaining geometric structure and appearance consistency across substantial viewpoint changes.
 The generated frames preserve fine-grained details while adapting naturally to novel perspectives, demonstrating the model's capacity to reason about 3D spatial relationships.

 To enable real-time interaction, we apply distribution matching distillation to obtain a distilled model for low-latency deployment.
-In its baseline configuration, InSpatio-WorldFM runs at approximately 10 FPS at 512×512 resolution on a single NVIDIA A100 GPU with around 50-70 ms interaction latency.
-Owing to its low GPU memory consumption, it also enables interactive exploration on consumer-grade GPUs and achieves 7 fps on RTX 4090 with single-step inference.
-With engineering optimizations such as KV-cache management and efficient VAE latent caching, the inference speed can be further significantly improved.
+In its baseline configuration at 512×512 resolution, InSpatio-WorldFM achieves around 25 FPS on a single H-series GPU through engineering optimizations such as KV-cache management and efficient VAE latent caching.
+Moreover, due to its low GPU memory footprint, the model can run at 10 FPS on an RTX 4090.
 While distillation introduces a quality-speed trade-off, the perceptual difference remains minimal in practice.
 Visual comparison between the fundamental model and the distilled variant reveals that InSpatio-WorldFM successfully retains spatial coherence and geometric accuracy.
 The accelerated model continues to generate plausible content across diverse camera trajectories without noticeable degradation in structural consistency or the emergence of visual artifacts, confirming that our distillation approach effectively balances real-time performance with generation fidelity.

 In long rendering tests under different historical frame contexts, InSpatio-WorldFM maintains consistent geometry and fine details across varying viewing distances, demonstrating the effectiveness of the memory strategy in guiding generation.